mune72/writeFBwall/README.md

-A Mailing list manager to post on user's Facebook wall based on easymynewsletter and FB's apis.
+A Mailing list manager to post on user's Facebook wall based on MailChimp and FB's APIs.

 --------------------------------------
 REQUIREMENTS